 So, what type of salt is best?
 Regular old table salt, sea salt, or the fancy salts from the Himalayan mountains?
 Table salt only contains two minerals - sodium and chloride - and is also heavily processed, devoid of important trace minerals, and contains harmful anti-caking additives like sodium silicoaluminate.
-Table salt does however contain iodine, critical for healthy thyroid function.
+Table salt does however contain iodine, lost during intense training and critical for healthy thyroid function.

 Sea salts or Himalayan pink salts naturally contain 50-70+ essential trace minerals and are far superior to add to your diet to improve health and performance.
-Redmand salt contains the greatest concentration of iodine amongst the sea salts, while Himalayan, Hawaiian and Celtic salts contain lesser amounts iodine.
-If you struggle with low iodine, your diet should provide the bulk of your iodine intake via seaweed, kelp, etc. Convenient seaweed "snack packs” are also available at health food shops, and it only takes 1-2 seaweed chips per day to get your daily dose.
+Redmand salt from Utah contains the greatest concentration of iodine amongst the sea salts, while Himalayan salt is highest in potassium, Hawaiian Black Salt rich in iron and Celtic salts highest in magnesium.
+(Note - If you struggle with low iodine, your diet should provide the bulk of your iodine intake via seaweed, kelp, etc.)

-By focusing on the “sodium-to-potassium ratio”, rather than simply “salt intake”, it reinforces the importance of eating plenty of vegetables and fruits (in moderation) in your diet.
-As a general rule, aim for 3-6g of sodium per day and the the cleaner you eat, the more salt you can consider adding to your meals (e.g. aim for higher end of the range)..
-For active active people. you can be more liberal you can be with your salt consumption to offset sweat.
-And remember, too much salt is seldom the problem for most people.
-Regular table salt is perhaps an evil additive, but natural sea salt - in the form of Himalayan, Celtic, Redmands, Hawaiian, etc - is essential for health, performance and recovery.
-And the best part is... it tastes great!
+Salt is essential for health (not an evil additive).
+As a general rule, aim for 3-6g of sodium per day.
+If you're out of shape and trying to lose weight, aim for the lower end of the range as low-salt diets can hinder insulin sensitivity and health.
+For active people. you can be more liberal with your salt intake to offset sweat, support performance and recovery.
+Remember, too much salt is seldom the problem for most people.
+Natural sea salt in the form of Himalayan, Celtic, Redmands, Hawaiian, etc is crucial for your overall health, performance and recovery...
+And it tastes great!